 How will you encourage parents to support their children’s education?

-The home-school connection is imperative yet tough to maintain.
-Administrators lean on teachers to keep open lines of communication with parents.
-They even see you as a “publicist” for the school, reinforcing the culture, strengths, and values of the school to parents.
-So, answer this question with concrete ideas.
+Teachers are the first contact between home and school, so administrators may see you as a “publicist” for the school, reinforcing the culture, strengths, and values with parents.
+Answer this question with concrete ideas.
 Share how parents will volunteer in your classroom and how you’ll maintain regular contact, providing updates on both positive and negative events.
-Plus, how will you deal with overinvolved, so-called “helicopter parents”?
+Plus, how will you deal with helicopter parents?

 What do you expect from your relationship with school administrators?
 What support do you hope to receive from them?